huitema/socspider/README.md

 and an approximation of the social graph, by recording for each discovered user the handles of the users by which it is seen.

-The program is slow.
-It takes several minutes to learn the profiles of 100 users.
-It could take two years to process 10 million Mastodon users.
+The program is not fast.
+It takes almost 2 minutes (1:44) to learn the profiles of 100 users.
+It could take 4 months to process 10 million Mastodon users.
 But then, the program is not optimized at all.
-A lot of time is spent waiting for responses of remote servers, and a lot of time can be lost when those servers are not responding.
-Adding some timers would change that.
-Also, a lot of the work could be parallelized.
-Running on a big 256 core server, the 10 million accounts mentioned above could be parsed in 2 or 3 days.
+A lot of time is spent waiting for responses of remote servers.
+This could be reduced by running several queries in parallel, in multiple threads.
+Running on a big 256 core server, the 10 million accounts mentioned above could be parsed in about 12 hours.
 Running on a cluster of machines would be faster still.

 The point here is not speed.
 The point is to demonstrate the power of public API like "reading the public timeline", "reading the data of a toot", "reading a thread starting